Last updated: January 2026

 Imagine your favorite AI agent asking, "Send Sam $50 for design work" and the money actually moves, without you sweating over fraud or compliance.
 That is the promise of Payman.
 The platform acts as the financial layer between autonomous software and real-world money, creating dedicated wallets, policy rules, and human approvals so AI can pay humans (or other systems) safely.

 At its core, Payman is part payment gateway, part policy engine, part developer toolkit.
 Whether you are automating affiliate payouts, building an AI marketplace, or simply letting a bot reimburse lunches, Payman keeps your main bank account insulated while giving your code controlled spending power.
+The platform launched amid the 2024-2025 AI agent boom and quickly became the go-to rails for autonomous transactions.

-Key Features
+Key Features Explained

 AI Agent Wallets

 Every AI agent receives a segregated USD, USDC, or test wallet.
 These wallets are owned by you, but isolated from your primary funds, adding an extra wall of security.
 Real-time balances and transaction logs live inside a clean dashboard, so you always know who spent what.
+The wallet architecture supports multi-agent setups where each bot has its own spending identity and audit trail.

 Natural-Language payman.ask()

-One JavaScript or Python call — payman.ask("Send $10 to Jane for lunch") — turns a sentence into a compliant payment.
+One JavaScript or Python call—payman.ask("Send $10 to Jane for lunch")—turns a sentence into a compliant payment.
 Parsing, balance checks, policy evaluation, and the actual transfer happen behind the scenes.
 For builders, it feels like magic; for auditors, it is still fully traceable.

 Policy-Based Controls & Human-in-Loop

 Policies act like programmable guardrails.
 You decide daily limits, per-transaction caps, and threshold amounts that trigger manual approval.
 If an agent exceeds its allowance, Payman pings a human for sign-off before any money leaves the wallet.
+Policies can be as simple as "max $100/day" or as complex as multi-tier approval chains with role-based access.

 Payee Management & Smart Protection